CSD Mixco

 Club Social y Deportivo Mixco is a Guatemalan professional football club based in Mixco, a municipality in the Guatemala City metropolitan area.
-They play in the Liga Nacional, the top tier of Guatemalan football.
+They play in the Liga Bantrab, the top tier of Guatemalan football.

 In 2018, the club founded their new stadium Estadio Santo Domingo de Guzmán, until then they played at the Estadio Julio Armando Cobar in San Miguel Petapa.

 In the Apertura 2010 they played their home games at the Estadio Municipal San Miguel Dueñas.

 History

 Nicknamed Los Chicharroneros, the club was founded in 1964 and made their debut at the Guatemalan second level in the 2001/2002 season.
 They got relegated in 2003 but went back in 2005.
 They got promoted to the Liga Nacional in 2022.